 Given that social media platforms have been making the shift toward more video content for a few years now, isn’t it time you do the same?
 If you’ve been procrastinating when it comes to embracing video content, you’re not alone.
 But the fact remains that the medium is growing, and so are the apps available for editing your work.
 Video is no longer a medium for professionals, and these apps prove it!
 If you’re looking for the best video editing apps for iPhone, we encourage you to start with this list.
-We’ve rounded up the best free and paid apps, suitable for all levels of videographers.
+We’ve rounded up the best video editing apps free and paid, suitable for all levels of videographers.

 The best free video editing apps for iPhone and iPad